Limitations of Deep Learning for Inverse Problems on Digital Hardware: Inverse Problems

 \subsubsection{Our Problem Setting}

 We will now describe the specific problem setting as well as the precise question we aim to tackle.
-A deep neural network which shall solve an inverse problem (in imaging science) requires a training set composed of measurements and corresponding solutions of the minimization problem, i.e.,
+To solve an inverse problem (in imaging science) via a deep neural network, we first require a training set sampled from the relaxed inverse problem description.
+For fixed sampling operator $A$ and optimization parameter $\mu$, the training set consists of finitely many pairs $(y^j,x^j)_{j=1}^R$, where $y^j$ is a measurement and $x^j$ a corresponding solution of an optimization problem $P$, i.e.,

-The training process shall now yield a deep neural network $\Phi_{\tau_{\text{sparse}}}$, which approximates the mapping from measurements to the original data such that the recovered data satisfies the conditions in \eqref{eq:sparseprob}.
-Hence, we ask, for fixed sampling operator $A \in \C^{m \times N}$ and some fixed relaxation parameter $\varepsilon > 0$:
+where $P(A,y^j,\mu)$ denotes the set of minimizers for the optimization problem $P$, e.g., \eqref{eq:sparseprob} (for $\mu=\varepsilon$) or \eqref{eq:lasso} (for $\mu = \lambda$).
+Note that the training set consists of input-output pairs of the optimization problem $P$ and not from the original inverse problem model \eqref{eq:problem}.
+The training process shall now yield a deep neural network $\Phi_{\tau_{P}}$, which approximates the mapping from measurements to the original data such that the recovered data satisfies the conditions posed by the applied optimization problem.
+Hence, we ask, for fixed sampling operator $A \in \C^{m \times N}$ and some fixed optimization parameter $\mu > 0$:

-Such an algorithm, i.e, a training process, can by definition only exist if this reconstruction map is computable.
-To study this question denote by the (multi-valued) reconstruction map so that
+Such an algorithm, i.e, a training process, can by definition only exist if the reconstruction map is computable.
+To study this question denote by

-Observe that the map $\Xi_A$ is in general set-valued, since the solution of the optimization problem does not need to be unique.
-Even more, the set of admissible reconstructions may not be countable for certain inputs (see \Cref{lm:pt2}), implying that $\Xi_A$ can in general not be computable.
-This follows from the fact that Banach-Mazur computability requires the enumerability of the output of a multi-valued function.